Analogue filter: Historical overview

-Throughout this article the letters R, L, and C are used with their usual meanings to represent resistance, inductance, and capacitance, respectively.
-In particular they are used in combinations, such as LC, to mean, for instance, a network consisting only of inductors and capacitors.
+Throughout this article, the letters R, L, and C are used with their usual meanings to represent resistance, inductance, and capacitance, respectively.
+In particular, they are used in combinations, such as LC, to mean, for instance, a network consisting only of inductors and capacitors.
 Z is used for electrical impedance, any 2-terminal combination of RLC elements and in some sections D is used for the rarely seen quantity elastance, which is the inverse of capacitance.

 Resonance

 Early filters utilised the phenomenon of resonance to filter signals.
 Although electrical resonance had been investigated by researchers from a very early stage, it was at first not widely understood by electrical engineers.
 Consequently, the much more familiar concept of acoustic resonance (which in turn, can be explained in terms of the even more familiar mechanical resonance) found its way into filter design ahead of electrical resonance.
-Resonance can be used to achieve a filtering effect because the resonant device will respond to frequencies at, or near, to the resonant frequency but will not respond to frequencies far from resonance.
-Hence frequencies far from resonance are filtered out from the output of the device.
+Resonance can be used to achieve a filtering effect because the resonant device will respond to frequencies at, or near, the resonant frequency but will not respond to frequencies far from resonance.
+Hence, frequencies far from resonance are filtered out from the output of the device.